 The short answer is that the right fleet fuel card can save you money.
 Let’s dig deeper into the potential cost savings owner operators can reap if they add fuel cards and their built-in tools to their financial plans.

 5 Ways Fleet Cards Can Save You Money

 How do fuel cards work to save you money?
 There are five major ways that a fleet card can save you and your trucking company money.
 But, not all fuel cards are created equal—to find the best business fuel card, look for the gas card with the most cost-saving potential before signing on the dotted line.

 #1 Discounted Fuel

 The primary fleet card benefit—arguably—is to provide professional fleet companies with discounted fuel rates 1.
 Fuel discount card providers typically offer a fuel discount upwards of five cents per gallon off of retail fuel prices 2.

 However, it’s important to beware of misleading discount offers, which are easily offset by some fleet cards’ additional fees and fine print, like:

 - Operational fees – Administrative charges like monthly fees, ACH fees, per-transaction fees, replacement gas card fees, and charges to add new cards and users.

-- Penalties – Charges for late payments, exceeding credit limits, and purchasing fuel at an out-of-network truck stop.
+- Penalties – Charges for late payments hidden in the fine print, exceeding credit limits, and purchasing fuel at an out-of-network truck stop.

 - Limits on discounted gallons – The maximum number of discounted gallons fleet fuel card users can purchase per statement period—after which they must pay full retail fuel prices.

-While cards with no fees—like the AtoB fuel card—may seem to offer lower fuel discounts than their competitors, they can save you more money in the long run by avoiding superfluous charges, penalties, and limits.
+While cards like the AtoB fuel card may seem to offer lower fuel discounts than their competitors, they can still save you money in the long run by avoiding superfluous charges, penalties, and limits.